bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 00:29:09

 No, sorry.
-So we spend inputs that are addresses with money on them, but then on the output side we create new addresses that are not yet used without money on it.
+So we spend inputs that are addresses with money on them, but then on the output side, we create new addresses that are not yet used without money on them.

 Speaker 1: 00:29:18